ShaheeqVisionary/mobile-tuckshop/README.md

 ## Requirements

 - Android device with GPS enabled.
-- Internet connection for location tracking and order processing.
+- Internet connection for location tracking and order processing..

 ## Installation